twangboy/salt-vmtools/README.md

 - `remove`
 - `status`

-For example, running the script without a defined action will result in a log file with the following name:
+For example, running the script without a defined action results in a log file with the following name:

     # Linux